coverclock/com-diag-diminuto/README.md

 This software is an original work of its author.

+# Dependencies

+Diminuto isn't intended to be portable.
+It is specifically designed to support my kind of systems programming efforts in the Linux/GNU environment.
+It depends on specific features of the Linux kernel, the GNU libraries, and even the GNU compiler.

+For some projects over the years, I have ported Diminuto (as it existed at that time) to UcLibC (a stripped down C library used by Buildroot), Bionic (a C library and run-time used by Google's Android), Cygwin (a UNIX-like run-time environment that runs on Windows), and Darwin (the run-time of Apple's MacOS).
+You may find artifacts of that work in existing code, but I have made no effort to maintain it.

+There are several other repositories of C or C++ code that I wrote that are built on top of Diminuto.
+Diminuto doesn't depend on any of them, but they depend on it.
+In addition, there are several of my projects in which I just cut and pasted a small amount of code, a function here and there, rather than create a dependency for the entire library.
+Finally, over the years, bits and pieces of Diminuto have founds themselves incorporated into a number of commercial products to which I have contributed, ranging from satellite communications systems to cellular base station routers to in-flight entertainment systems.

 # Targets

 This code is typically regression tested against one or more of the following